 We have experienced several instances of paranormal phenomenon during our sanctioned night visits to the cemetery.
 Four EVPs were recorded during a trip in May 2005 with the Central Ohio Paranormal Society.
 Then on the night of July 15, 2005, OES Coordinator Philip Niklas shot a remarkable photograph of an apparent apparition standing on a hill above a mausoleum.
 There were no people in the cemetery that night other than the four OES members.
-All members were accounted for and were no where near the area where this photo was taken.
+All members were accounted for and were not near the mausoleum when the photo was taken.
 The photo was shot with a Canon Digital Rebel SLR camera with the shutter open for about 20-30 seconds.
-It is truly one of the clearest apparition photos that we have seen to date.
-Three versions of the photo are included below; the original, resized, and zoomed-in on the apparition.
-To read about paranormal encounters by our contributors, click here.
-Please send any comments about the photo to .
+Philip’s photo is truly one of the clearest apparition photos that we have seen to date.
+We have included an untouched photo of the apparition along with a photo zoomed-in and cropped of the apparition.
+To read about paranormal encounters by website contributors, click here.
+If you have any comments about Philip’s photo, please email .